jsaintrocc/myblvmgncube/manual/guide/01-lubricate-mgn-rails.md

     ![](img/01-ZipTiedRail.JPG)\
     *fig 1.30*

-17. Now run the carriage back and fourth to work the oil into the bearings.
+17. Now run the carriage back and forth to work the oil into the bearings.
 To test slowly move the carriage and check for binding.
 It probably wont be perfect.
 Perfect = $200.
 I've also noticed they get smoother after the oil has had a day or 2 to penetrate.

 ## References